angular-ui-tree/angular-ui-tree/bower_components/jasmine/CONTRIBUTING.md

     $ npm install --local

 ...will install all of the node modules locally.
-Now run
+If when you run

     $ grunt

-...if you see that JSHint runs, your system is ready.
+...you see that JSHint runs your system is ready.

 ### How to write new Jasmine code